getgrav/grav-learn/pages/08.advanced/09.grav-development/docs.md

 Clone all the repositories you plan to work with into a single `Projects` or `Development` folder on your computer.
 This will allow our provided tools to find the repositories they need.

 !!
 We use the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) branching model for all our Grav development.
 The core concept of the GitFlow methodology is that development happens in the `develop` branch, but new features and functionality are created in separate `feature` branches that are merged into `develop` when complete.
-Releases merge `develop` into `master`, and you can apply `hotfix` branches as needed during the release process.
+Releases merge `develop` into `main`, and you can apply `hotfix` branches as needed during the release process.
 Most modern git clients support this.
 However, we recommend [Atlassian SourceTree](https://www.atlassian.com/software/sourcetree/overview) as it's free, cross-platform, and easy to use.

 Grav also has some dependencies (dictated by the `.dependencies` file) which include the **Error** and **Problems** plugins, as well as the **Antimatter** theme.
 You can follow these instructions to clone these bits on your own computer.